caermeglaeddyv/ansible-role-kibana/README.md

 Currently supports installation of Kibana versions >= 7.3.

-cfssl and cfssljson must be installed on localhost if elasticsearch_certs_create variable is set to True (default).
+cfssl and cfssljson must be installed on localhost if kibana_cfssl variable is set to True (default).

 Role Variables